353 Route 537, Colts Neck, NJ 07722

 a great place to cool off and play with water.
 Individuals and families

 are welcome.
 Children under the age of 14 must be accompanied by an

 Model Rockets and Airplanes

-PLEASE NOTE: Large group (over 50 people) gatherings are not available at this site.
-A Picnic Shelter can be rented for a max of 50 people.
-Please see Picnic Area & Shelters for more information and nearby County Park System facilities where larger groups can be accommodated.
+PLEASE NOTE: Gatherings of organized groups or groups of 50 or more are not available at this site.
+A picnic shelter can be rented for a max of 50 people.
+Please see Picnic Area & Shelters for more information and nearby County Park System facilities where these groups can be accommodated.

 Coyotes have been sighted around Dorbrook Recreation Area.
 Visitors are urged to take these precautions: